 Climb and Ride

 Skip the summer crowds at Shenandoah National Park and head just a little farther to West Virginia’s Spruce Knob–Seneca Rocks National Recreation Area, where mountain biking is legal and you’ll find some of the best rock climbing east of the Mississippi.
-Stay at Harman’s Luxury Log Cabins, where digs on the banks of a private trout stream are definitely not rustic (from $159).
+Stay at Harman’s Luxury Log Cabins (from $159), where digs on the banks of a private trout stream are definitely not rustic.
 Seneca Rocks Climbing, the oldest climbing school in the Mid-Atlantic, developed a beginner course at Seneca Rocks to hone your skills ($325 for two days).
 Those with more experience can test themselves on the area’s huge variety of trad pitches.
 Serious mountain bikers should hit the trails around Spruce Knob.
 At 4,863 feet, the Knob is West Virginia’s tallest peak, as well as the terminus of the highly technical, 15.2-mile Huckleberry Trail.